vishalbakshi/et130webapp/README.md

 # Four Week Version

 1. What is the next most annoying task to do manually?
+   - Wait until problem from desired topic is randomly generated
+2. What is the next most annoying task to do manually?
    - Hide the answer before attempting the problem
-2. What is the next most annoying task to do manually?
+3. What is the next most annoying task to do manually?
    - Keeping track of their performance on the problems

 ## Core Functionality